onecompiler/docs/jshell.md

 # Jshell online compiler
 Write, Run & Share Jshell code online using OneCompiler's Jshell online compiler for free.
 It's one of the robust, feature-rich online compilers for Jshell language, running the Jshell version 11.
 Getting started with the OneCompiler's Jshell editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as Jshell.
-OneCompiler also has reference programs, where you can look for the sample code and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as Jshell and start coding.
+Happy learning!

 # About Jshell